-2. Chosen is a great word.
-Don’t discount your value.
-You are ‘chosen’.
+2. Don’t discount your value.
+You are “chosen.”

 3. I want to help you with your story.

-Many of us spend a great deal of our life focusing on a few chapters of our life and don’t seem to make sense of it.
-It’s like reading the same chapters of a text book over and over and failing the mulitple choice questions at the end.
-It wasn’t until I started writing my memoir along side our adoption memoir that things started to really make sense.
+Many of us spend years of our lives focusing on a few chapters of our life and don’t seem to make sense of it.
+It’s like reading the same chapters of a textbook over and over and failing the multiple choice questions at the end.
+It wasn’t until I started writing my memoir alongside our adoption memoir that things started to really make sense.
 I had grasped bits and pieces of info over the years and had conversations with parents and siblings that made some sense, but when I asked intentionally for the purpose of accuracy that it came together.
 I found it wasn’t the actual events being historically correct on paper that helped me.
-It was the pre-suppostions they created.
+It was the pre-suppositions they created.
 That event is where that feeling started.
 Hiding under a desk in my dad’s university office invited claustrophobia into my life.
 Knowing this helps me discern when claustrophobia will attack and I can be prepared.
 I put the event in its place.

 I see your triggers as well as I see mine.
 I can help you write your story.
 You have to trust me.
-I won’t feel badly if you talk about your birth parents or past events.
+I won’t feel bad if you talk about your birth parents or past events.
 I can handle it.
 If I cry, it is not for me.
-It is for your pain, because I love you.
+It is for your pain because I love you.

 4. My past and your past may tussle sometimes.

 It’s normal.
 Don’t worry.
 We will make it.
 Each of us comes into the world in the middle of someone else’s story.
 Our chapters of origin may be different.
 There also may be some common denominators.
 When this occurs, things can get dicey.
-We may be hanging onto to each and kicking at the same time.
-When my kids had been part of our family for about six months, we took a vacation to the beach.
+We may be hanging onto to each and kicking each other at the same time.
+When you kiddos had been part of our family for about six months, we took a vacation to the beach.
 We headed down into the Cheasepeake tunnel.
-I gripped the hand of my four year old and the baby who were crying while trying to hold on to my sanity (remember- claustrophobia).
-Then my eldest son began a tale of lament, a chapter of his past brought on by the darkness.
+I gripped the hands of the two youngest (you were crying) while trying to hold on to my sanity (remember- claustrophobia).
+Eldest son began a tale of lament, a chapter of his past brought on by the darkness.
 I tried to listen.
 Tears trickled down my cheeks.
 It was a blessing and a curse.
 I had a bit more of picture puzzle of his story and he had one of mine.